Lambda Alpha Honors Society

 - have a cumulative GPA of 2.5

-Our chapter accepts new members once a year in the fall semester.
+Our chapter accepts new members once a semester.
 If you meet the membership requirements and would like to join, please see Paula Huffman in Lutz Hall, room 230.

 You will need to provide proof of your eligibility (a copy of your transcript with the calculation of your anthropology and cumulative GPA), complete a membership card, and pay your lifetime membership fee of $25.
 For an additional $25, you may also order a Lambda Alpha honor stole that may be worn with your graduation gown, or for $10, you may order a Lambda Alpha lapel pin.